PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/ResearchDesignEDACodebook.md

 ### 1. Introduction

 In today's DataLab session, we will start working on the creative brief.
-We are  A detailed description of the assignment can be found in the Project Brief.
+First, we have a guest lecture on the youth care data scheduled.
+Later, we will examine the client's data by exploring the codebook, and conducting an EDA.
+A detailed description of the assignment can be found in the Project Brief.
 At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 1.

 ***

 ### 2. Workshop

 The workshop consists of two parts: A guest lecture, and a Q&A session by a data analyst of the municipality of Oosterhout.
-During the lecture you will be introduced to the youth care pilot  Time schedule:
+During the lecture you will be introduced to the youth care pilot.
+Time schedule:

 1. Workshop (10:00-11:00)
 2. Q&A session (11:00-15:00)

+Before/after the workshop you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.

 ***